vdsabev/firemail/README.md

 Use Firebase Cloud Functions to host a web service that sends email.

 # Setup
+1. If you haven't, create a firebase project: https://console.firebase.google.com
-1. Install dependencies using `npm install`
+2. Install dependencies using `npm install`
-2. Create a `.firebaserc` file with the following structure:
+3. Create a `.firebaserc` file with the following structure:
     ```json
     {
       "projects": {